The United States has an Epidemic of Processed Food — and it’s Killing Us

 Omega-3 and omega-6 are essential fatty acids that have historically existed in a 1:1 ratio.
 The ratio is now 20:1 or higher thanks to changes in diet, most notably our increased consumption of vegetable oils rich in omega-6 fats.

 But why does this matter?
 Experts say that a skewed fatty acid ratio can promote inflammation throughout our bodies.

 “The imbalance between these two types of fatty acids will push us toward a pro-inflammatory state,” said Todd Robinson, a naturopathic doctor and owner of Wellness Working Group.

-He explains that a diet filled with whole foods — like fruits and vegetables and fish — tends to be omega-3 rich, whereas the standard American processed food diet tends to be omega-3 poor.
+He explains that a diet filled with whole foods — like fish and vegetables and nuts — tends to be omega-3 rich, whereas the standard American processed food diet tends to be omega-3 poor.
 At the same time, our modern diet provides a hefty dose of omega-6’s, pushing our ratio toward the pro-inflammatory side.

 “As with most areas in biologic systems, it’s about the balance,” Robinson said.
 “We are supposed to mount an inflammatory response if we get injured; that’s part of how our body heals.
 The problem is chronic, unchecked inflammation, which contributes to conditions like heart disease and dementia and diabetes.
 If people eat a diet that helps their bodies maintain a natural inflammatory balance, they are going to be healthier in the long run.”

 Whenever I make a passing comment about food safety, I almost always receive a variation of this response: “Oh, I’m not worried, I’m sure there are regulations.”
 Unfortunately, our sense of security turns out to be misplaced.